 Transcribe Any Video in Your Target Language

-Find a YouTube video in Spanish, French, Japanese, Korean, Arabic, or any of 30+ supported languages.
+Find a YouTube video in Spanish, French, Japanese, Korean, Arabic, or any of 30+ languages.
 Use the Chrome extension or paste the URL into the web app.
 VidNotes generates a full timestamped transcript in the original language.
 Now you can read along, pause to look up words, and replay difficult sections.

 Automatic Flashcard Generation